 We're huge believers in keeping a pulse on the health of the market environment to create context and make more informed trade decisions.
 One of our favorite tools to assist us in classifying market health is our own Market Health Dashboard (MHD).

 It measures 2 factors, Trend & Momentum, on 2 different time-frames across the 3 major US averages:

 We then add into the mix our own breadth cycles, which looks at a handful of different market internal indicators and outputs an easy-to-interpret: bearish, choppy, or bullish score.

 All of this is 100% rules-based and calculated automatically.

-At a quick glance, it allows subscribers and me to know very easily and reliably where we stand in markets.
-To learn more about the MHD, check out our Trading Tools page.
+At a quick glance, it allows us to know very easily and reliably where we stand in markets.

 When it comes to stock selection, there are two primary buckets trades fall into.